Metro Manila Skyway: Tolls

 The expressway combines open-road, closed-road, and barrier toll systems.
-Toll collection is divided between the South Metro Manila Skyway Project and Skyway Stage 3.
+Toll collection is divided between the South Metro Manila Skyway Project and Skyway Stage 3 but are altogether part of the Seamless Southern Tollways program of San Miguel Corporation.

 The South Metro Manila Skyway toll system is integrated with the South Luzon (SLEX) and Muntinlupa–Cavite Expressways (MCX).
-Northbound toll collection is at toll barriers upon entry, and exits have no toll collection.
-Northbound motorists entering the Skyway from SLEX in Muntinlupa pay a toll at the Main Line toll plaza in addition to the toll from their entry point at SLEX or MCX to the at-grade Alabang exit.
-Southbound tolls are collected at toll barriers when exiting from either Skyway, NAIAX, SLEX, MCX, or STAR Tollway.
+Northbound tolls are collected upon entry on Skyway or NAIAX.
+Entering motorists from SLEX pay an additional toll at the Main Line toll plaza in Muntinlupa.
+Tolls are not charged at northbound exits from Magallanes to Buendia, but additional toll fees apply upon exit from NAIAX or Skyway Stage 3.
+Southbound tolls are collected upon exit from Skyway, NAIAX, SLEX, MCX, or STAR Tollway.
 No tickets are issued at southbound entrances.
-SLEX Elevated Extension is toll-free until further notice, since its proposed toll plaza for northbound motorists from SLEX is yet to be constructed.